Relating Reversible Petri Nets and Reversible Event Structures, categorically: Introduction

 In order to accommodate asymmetries that may arise, e.g., in shared-memory concurrency, \emph{Asymmetric Event Structures} (\aeses) relax the notion of conflicts by considering instead \emph{weak causality}.
 Intuitively, an event $e$ weakly causes the event $e'$ (written $e \nearrow e'$) if $e'$ can happen after $e$ but $e$ cannot happen after $e'$.
 This can be considered as an asymmetric conflict because $e'$ forbids $e$ to take place, but not the other way round.
-Let us consider the following shared memory scenario:

-in which two variables $x$ and $y$ are shared among two threads.
-Let us suppose, for simplicity, that the two variables are initialised to $0$.
-Assuming strong consistency, the actions of the two threads can be scheduled into two different ways leading to two different final configurations: either $x = 0$ and $y=1$ or both variables are equal to $1$.
-If we represent the behaviour of the above snippet as an event structure, we can identify two relevant events: the assignment of $1$ to $x$ and the increment of $y$.
-Let us call such events $x_1$ and $y_1$.
-We can observe that if $x_1$ happens then $y_1$ can happen, while if $y_1$ happens, then $x_1$ cannot.
-And this means that the $x_1$ weakly causes $y_1$, that is $x_1 \nearrow y_1$.

 However, symmetric conflicts can be recovered by making a pair of conflicting events to weakly cause each other.
 For instance, the \pes $\mathsf{P}$ in Fig.~\ref{fig:exintro-es} can be rendered as the \aes $\mathsf{G}$ in Fig.~\ref{fig:exintro-aes-es}, where weak causality is depicted with red, dashed arrows.
 Now the conflict between $b$ and $c$ is represented as $b \nearrow c$ and $c \nearrow b$ (the additional weak causal dependency $a \nearrow b$ is required by consistency with the causality relation).
 Unsurprisingly, the transition system associated with $\mathsf{G}$ coincides with that of $\mathsf{P}$ in Fig.~\ref{fig:exintro-conf}.
 Differently, the \aes $\mathsf{G}'$ relaxes the conflict between $b$ and $c$ by making it asymmetric: we keep $b \nearrow c$ but drop $c \nearrow b$.
 Hence, $c$ can be added to the configuration $\setenum{a, b}$ but $b$ cannot be added to $\setenum{a, c}$, as rendered in the transition system in Fig.~\ref{fig:exintro-aesconf}.

 Since their introduction~\cite{Win:ES}, \eses have played a central role in the development of denotational semantics for concurrency models; in particular, for Petri nets (\pns).
 It is well-known that different classes of \eses correspond to different classes of \pns~\cite{Win:ES,BCM01IC,flowEvent}.
 Moreover, different relations in \eses translate into different operational mechanisms of \pns.
 Causality and conflicts are typically modelled in nets via places \emph{shared} among transitions.
 However, shared places fall short when translating other kinds of dependencies, such as weak causality, which requires contextual arcs~\cite{BCM01IC}.